PhilippeDoucette/FCND-Estimation-CPP/Readme_submission.md

 ![SensorNoise](images/6_SensorNoise.png)

+### Step 2: Attitude Estimation ###
 ***2. Implement a better rate gyro attitude integration scheme in the `UpdateFromIMU()` function.***

-The improved integration scheme should result in an attitude estimator of < 0.1 rad for each of the Euler angles for a duration of at least 3 seconds during the simulation.
+The improved integration scheme results in an attitude estimator of < 0.1 rad for each of the Euler angles for a duration of at least 3 seconds during the simulation.

 The integration scheme should use quaternions to improve performance over the current simple integration scheme.

 ***3. Implement all of the elements of the prediction step for the estimator.***